Social Work (SOWK)

 Examination of social work research contexts, designs, and strategies.

-Examines a number of single-system designs that can be used to evaluate practice or practice interventions with clients.
+Examines measurement tools, evaluation designs, and advanced practice skills that can be used to evaluate social work practice with clients.

 Examines methods that can be used to evaluate social work programs, policies, and practice.